Qiskit/qiskit/docs/migration_guides/qi_migration.rst

 .. note::

     The role of the primitives is two-fold.
 On one hand, they act as access points to backends and simulators.
-    On the other hand, they are **algoritmic** abstractions with defined tasks:
+    On the other hand, they are **algorithmic** abstractions with defined tasks:

     * The ``Estimator`` takes in circuits and observables and returns their **expectation values**.
     * The ``Sampler`` takes in circuits, measures them, and returns their  **quasi-probability distribution**.